So you’re in Vienna for the Christmas markets and want a hotel near enough lights and gingerbread to delight a Disney princess?

 With so many stars, you don’t have to worry about whether they have fresh rolls at the hotel breakfast.

-The location on lovely Herrengasse on the other side of the Ring Boulevard from the Christkindlmarkt puts the hotel close to the Freyung, Michaelerplatz, and Am Hof Christmas markets, too.
+The location on lovely Herrengasse on the other side of the Ring Boulevard from the Christkindlmarkt puts you in the heart of the historical old town.
+The hotel is also close to the Freyung, Michaelerplatz, and Am Hof Christmas markets.

 Herrengasse has its own subway station on the U3 line.
 And, if you fancy a change from hotel food and drink, one of Vienna’s most famous coffee houses sits opposite: Café Central (gorgeous interiors, but consider reserving a table as queues are frequent).